On this page: On-Campus Authorization • Hours Per Week • Start and End Dates • Enrollment Requirements • Other Considerations

 Hours Per Week

-Read the Allowable Work Hours for Student Workers policy
+Read Allowable Work Hours for Student Workers Policy for additional information about full-time work during official breaks.

 Start and End Dates